 5 people favorited this theater

 Opened November 25, 1916 for the Ascher Brothers circuit as the Lane Court Theatre, this theatre originally sat close to 1,000, and presented both movies and vaudeville acts.
 It was equipped with a Kimball organ.
-Located in the Lincoln Park neighborhood at Armitage Avenue (which was then known as Center Street) and Clark Street, the Lane Court Theatre was later renamed the Town Theatre, and became a burlesque house.
+Located in the Lincoln Park neighborhood at W. Armitage Avenue (which was then known as Center Street) and N. Clark Street, the Lane Court Theatre was later renamed the Town Theatre, and became a burlesque house.
 By the 1960’s, it was showing adult movies, which it continued to do until it became the Town Underground Theatre screening independent movies from April 14, 1967.

 Just login to your account and subscribe to this theater